neutrinojs/neutrino/docs/contributing/development.md

     `sed -i 's/"neutrino": "^9.0.0-0"/"neutrino": "^9.0.0-rc.0"/g' packages/*/package.json`

-5. Commit the changes using: `git commit -a -m 'vN.N.N'`
+5. Commit the changes using: `yarn release:commit`

-    If the release warrants having a longer description included in the changelog, one can be provided by additionally passing `-e` to provide a multi-line commit message that  `auto-changelog` will automatically add to `CHANGELOG.md`.
+    Your editor will open, where a multi-line commit message can be entered if you would like the release to have a summary in the changelog above the list of commits.
+If a summary is provided, the changelog will then need to be re-generated after the commit (using `yarn changelog`) and then the commit amended to include the changes.

 6. Open a Pull Request and request review.
 7. Once the Pull request is merged, check out `master` at that revision.